readthedocs/blog/use-build-os-config.rst

      tools:
        python: "3.11"

-You can read about the ``build.os`` key, including all possible values, in our `"build.os" documentation <https://docs.readthedocs.io/en/stable/config-file/v2.html#build-os>`_.
+You can read about the ``build.os`` key, including all possible values, in our `"build" configuration documentation <https://docs.readthedocs.io/en/stable/config-file/v2.html#build>`_.

 Contact us
 ----------